Citadel: The Battle of Dien Bien Phu: Gameplay

 Each turn is 24 hours.
 The game comes with a series of chronologically linked scenarios that cover each phase of the battle.
 Although each separate scenario is only 5–7 turns, reviewer Brian Laidlaw noted that each one still takes 12–14 hours to complete.
 There is a complete Campaign game that covers the entire battle from start to finish in 55 turns.

 Movement is unusual for wargames of the time: there is no limit to how far a unit may move except that every third hex, a moving unit may be subject to enemy fire, and the unit must stop if it comes up against an enemy unit's zone of control.
 Starting with the second scenario, the Viet Minh can entrench towards the French positions, thus avoiding movement in the open.

 The French forces start the game with ten tanks, but these cannot be replaced if disabled, although they can be repaired.
 Likewise, only the French have airplanes, which can be used for artillery spotting, resupply or bombing raids.
 If the citadel's airstrip is destroyed or taken, then the French lose access to this resource.

 The combat system is complex – some reviewers called it "overwrought" — and each separate combat die roll requires several calculations to achieve results.

+Scenarios

+Seven scenarios cover various aspects of the battle.
+An eighth campaign scenario covers the battle from start to finish.